 Bengs and Holzmann~\cite{BH19a,BH19b} studied the uniform convergence of a sequence of families of distributions $(\, \mu^\vartheta_n : \vartheta\in\varTheta \,)$, $n\in \mathbb{N}$, on $\mathbb{R}^d$ in the context of statistics.
 They assumed that the parameter set $\varTheta$ has no topological structure and the limit family $(\, \mu^\vartheta : \vartheta\in\varTheta \,)$ is ``uniformly absolutely continuous'' with respect to a fixed atomless distribution.
-Their assumption is thus completely different from ours.
-Nevertheless, they proved the uniform version of L\'evy's continuity theorem as well as the uniform version of the portmanteau theorem and central limit theorem.
+Their assumption is thus completely different from ours; nevertheless, they proved the corresponding version of L\'evy's continuity theorem as well as the portmanteau theorem and central limit theorem.

-Finally, let us give some comments on future works.
-As mentioned in Section~\ref{sec:background}, our ideas and results will be employed to show that a dynamical version of the Bercovici--Pata bijection from continuous classical CHs to continuous monotone CHs is homeomorphic \cite{HHM23}.
-There will be another application to a study on the convergence of random walks to additive processes \cite{HH23}.